Investing In Technology For Advanced Care

 We use a specialized SOPROLIFE camera.
 This camera is small and flexible enough to give Dr. Bickel a panoramic view of your entire mouth.
 It’s about the size of a dental mirror or another small dental tool, so there is no discomfort during the process.

-Intraoral cameras include a built-in light source, and connect to an HD video monitor, ensuring that Dr. Bickel can take high-quality video and photographs of every area of our mouth.
+Intraoral cameras include a built-in light source, and connect to an HD video monitor, ensuring that Dr. Bickel can take high-quality video and photographs of every area of the mouth.
 In turn, this allows for easy and accurate diagnosis of issues such as damaged teeth, gum deterioration, and cavities.

-What are Digital dental Impressions?
+What Are Digital Dental Impressions?

-Forget the trays of putty, and the awkward and uncomfortable impression process.
+Forget the trays of putty and the awkward and uncomfortable impression process.
 With a 3D intraoral scanner, Dr. Bickel can take digital impressions of your smile in preparation for any type of dental restoration.